 13 June to 25 July: consultation on Cranbrook Issues and Options Report

 Autumn 2016: East Devon District Council considering representations received and draft Preferred Options Report

-Spring 2017: Cranbrook Preferred Options report considered by Strategic Planning Committee at East Devon District Council.
+Summer 2017: Cranbrook Preferred Options report considered by Strategic Planning Committee at East Devon District Council.

-Spring 2017: Consultation on Cranbrook Preferred Options Report
+Summer 2017: Consultation on Cranbrook Preferred Options Report

-Summer 2017: East Devon District Council consider representations received and draft submission Cranbrook Development Plan document
+Autumn 2017: East Devon District Council consider representations received and draft submission Cranbrook Development Plan document

-Late 2017: Submission Cranbrook Development Plan Document considered by Development Management Committee, East Devon District Council.
+2017/2018: Submission Cranbrook Development Plan Document considered by Development Management Committee, East Devon District Council.